jamie-harris36/calculator/README.md

 * When the data is input and the results table appears, this section gives yearly, monthly and weekly information about the following:
     * Users gross salary (the yearly value will be what the user input into the calculator)
-    * Personal allowance
+    * Personal allowance (usually £12,570, unless income is over £100,000)
     * Taxable income
-    * Income tax deductions (this is where the 'tax-breakdown' link will appear)
+    * Income tax deductions (this is where the 'tax-breakdown' link will appear if tax is above £0.00)
     * National insurance deductions
     * Take-home salary
 * The orignal calculator (input, label and button) still appears, so the user can insert another amount and get different results.
-* If tax is above 0, the aforementioned tax breakdown link will appear, prompting a tax breakdown modal to appear.
+* If tax is above £0.00, the aforementioned tax breakdown link will appear, prompting a tax breakdown modal to appear.

 - - -
 ### Tax Breakdown Modal